coyotebringsfire/UnintendedConsequences/README.md

 #Gibraltar
 Test superstructure for running functional tests using MochaJS.
 The idea is to collect useful utilities into a single package.
-Gibraltor uses the mocha-multi reporter to show test progress to the user via the 'spec' reporter and also uses the 'mongoreporter' reporter to save the results to a mongo db.
+Gibraltor uses the _mocha-multi_ reporter to show test progress to the user via the _spec_ reporter and also uses the _mongoreporter_ reporter to save the results to a mongo db.

-There is support for defining 'platforms' by which test suites can be filtered; Out of the box, there are android and ios platforms defined.
+There is support for defining platforms by which test suites can be filtered; Out of the box, there are android and ios platforms defined.
 ###Dependencies
 node.js
 ###Getting Started